-C. Summary Description of Proposed Project [including overview of Country, Sectoral & Institutional Contexts and Relationship to CPF]

-The key aspects of the Harmonizing and Improving Statistics in West and Central Africa (HISWACA) Project Development Objective (PDO) are the improvements of (i) the statistical performance of the National Statistical Systems (NSSs); (ii) harmonization of statistics and (iii) data access.
+Harmonizing and Improving Statistics in West and Central Africa (HISWACA) - SOP 1 (P178497) Financing (in USD Million) Amount Total Project Cost 415.00 B. Is the project being prepared in a Situation of Urgent Need of Assistance or Capacity Constraints, as per Bank IPF Policy, para.
+12?
+No C. Summary Description of Proposed Project [including overview of Country, Sectoral & Institutional Contexts and Relationship to CPF] The key aspects of the Project Development Objectives (PDO) are the improvements of: (i) the statistical performance of the National Statistics Systems (NSSs); (ii) the harmonization of statistics and (iii) data access in West and Central Africa.
 The project also aims to support the modernization process of the regional statistical systems.
-The focus area of the statistical performance component of the NSSs relates to their ability to generate data based on international standards, in a timely manner, and their wide availability and use.
-The harmonization component of the PDO aims to enhance statistical cooperation in the region to produce comparable and quality statistics which means that the National Statistics Offices (NSOs) (a) are provided with common regional guidelines and (b) have trained staff with adequate skills to implement them.
+The focus area of the statistical performance component of the NSSs relates to their ability to generate data based on international standards, in a timely manner, and widely available and used.
+The harmonization component of the PDO aims to enhance statistical cooperation in the region to produce comparable and quality statistics which means that the NSOs (a) are provided with common regional guidelines and (b) have trained staff with adequate skills to implement them.
 Another requirement to produce these harmonized statistics is the availability of financial resources at country levels to undertake statistics operations needed to implement the provided regional guidelines.
 The data access component focuses on making widely available statistical products and reports and micro-data to users.

-This means the project aims to improve the Western and Central Africa's (AFWs) performance of the statistical systems of participating countries and regional bodies to produce statistics needed for decision-making and support the modernization process of the statistical systems.

-Thus, progress toward achievement of the PDO will be measured and monitored through the following PDO-level indicators:

-a.
-Improved Statistical Performance Index (SPI) of project participating NSOs: Average score for the customized / (modified on the variables the project will influence by country).

-b.
-Share of harmonized core economic and social statistical products including national accounts, price, household survey statistics produced and published following international standards (percentage, custom).

-c.
-Number of countries that are using improved data collection methods and computerized data checking to improve data quality. (number).

-d.
-Number of comparable core economic and social statistics indicators produced and available for open access following predetermined release calendar (number).
+This means the project aims to improve the performance of the statistical systems of participating countries and regional bodies in West and Central Africa to produce statistics needed for decision-making and support the modernization process of the statistical systems in West and Central Africa.
+This means the project aims to improve the performance of the statistical systems of participating countries and regional bodies in West and Central Africa to produce statistics needed for decision-making and support the modernization process of the statistical systems in West and Central Africa.
+Thus, progress toward achievement of the PDO will be measured and monitored through the following PDO-level indicators: a) Improved Statistical Performance Index (SPI) of the National Statistics Offices (NSOs) participating in the project.
+Average score for the customized SPI, modified to focus on the variables the project will influence b) Share of harmonized core economic and social statistical products including national accounts, price, household survey statistics produced and published following international standards (percentage, customized) c) Number of countries that are using improved data collection methods and computerized data checking to improve data quality (number) d) Number of comparable core economic and social statistics indicators produced and available for open access following predetermined release calendar (number).